gbif/jekyll-hp-base-theme/_includes/privacyTemplate.md

 If you have given your consent, we may also use cookies to collect information about how you use our website.
 We use the information for analytics and to help us improve the website and its design so that it is more interesting for users.
 We use Google Analytics for this purpose.
 Google Analytics is a web analytics service offered by Google that tracks and reports website traffic.
 Google uses the data collected to track and monitor the use of our website.
 At our instruction Google will use this information to analyse your use of the website and compile reports about website activity.

-The legal basis for the collection of information for analytic purposes is your consent cf. Art.
+The legal basis for the collection of information for analytical purposes is your consent cf. Art.
 6 No. 1 lit. a GDPR.

 You may at any time withdraw your consent by clicking <a href="" role="button" onclick="resetPrivacySettings()">here</a>.